Understanding cloud computing: a guide for small businesses

 - Online shopping: your customers can browse and buy around the clock instead of only during store hours

-- Cloud accounting software: your financial data lives online so you, your team, and your accountant can access it simultaneously from any device
+- Cloud accounting software: your financial records live online so you, your team, and your accountant can access them simultaneously from any device

 How does cloud computing work?

 Cloud computing connects you to software and data stored on secure servers through the internet.
-Instead of installing programs on your computer or saving files to your hard drive, everything lives online and stays accessible from any device.
+Instead of installing programs on your computer or saving files to your hard drive, everything lives online and stays accessible from any device with a browser.

 - You log in: open your web browser or mobile app and enter your credentials